FirebirdRobotics/Scouting_App/README.md

-# Scouting App
+# Scouting Web Application
-This is the Scouting App project for the Firebirds Robotics team.
+This is the Scouting App Web project for the Firebirds Robotics team.